IslasGiga/Delegates/README.md

 # Delegates
-Implementation of delegates to pass data between two view controllers
+Project base to application of delegates to pass data between two view controllers.